 In April 2015, we completed an equity offering which raised net proceeds of \$22.3 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us from the sale of 4.0 million shares of our common stock at a public offering price of \$6.00 per share.
 On October 6, 2015, 100% of the outstanding common stock of Blade Dynamics was acquired by a subsidiary of General Electric Company.
 After deducting transaction expenses, we received net proceeds of \$2.8 million from the sale, which was recorded as a gain during the year ended March 31, 2016.
 On March 11, 2016, we sold 100% of our minority investment in Tres Amigas to an investor for \$0.6 million.
 We received \$0.3 million according to the terms of the purchase agreement upon closing, which was recorded as a gain during the three months ended March 31, 2016.
 The final \$0.3 million, which was due upon the achievement of certain agreed-upon financing conditions, was received and recorded as a gain during the third quarter of fiscal 2016.
 On January 27, 2017, we entered into the ATM.
 During the three months ended March 31, 2017, we realized net proceeds of \$2.5 million from the sale of 379,693 shares of our common stock at an average price of \$6.79 per share.
 No sales of our common stock were made under the ATM after March 31, 2017.
-On May 4, 2017, we provided to FBR Capital Markets & Co., the sales agent, a notice of termination of the ATM.
-Also, on May 10, 2017, we completed an equity offering, which raised net proceeds of \$14.7 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us from the sale of 4.0 million shares of our common stock at a public offering price of \$4.00 per share.
+On May 4, 2017, we completed an equity offering, which raised net proceeds of \$14.7 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us from the sale of 4.0 million shares of our common stock at a public offering price of \$4.00 per share.